dewan-ahmed/file-lister/README.md

 ### Convention over Configuration

-All `all.shared.gradle` plugins define two classes:
+All `all.shared.gradle` plugins define:

 * _PluginName_**Plugin**: which contains the class implements `Plugin` interface.
 * _PluginName_**Extension**: which represent the extension of the plugin.
+* If Tasks are define, then their names will be _TaskName_**Task**.
+* If Actions are define, then their names will be _ActionName_**Action**.

 All `all.shared.gradle` plugins have two **`static`** members:

 * `String EXTENSION_NAME`: This will have the name of the extension that the plugin add.
   * if the plugin does not add an extension the this field will not exist.

+* `String TASK_NAME`: This will have the name of the **unique** task that the plugin add.
+  * if the plugin does not add a task or add more than one task, then this field will not exist.

-* `boolean complement(final Project project)`: will apply the plugin and return true if successful, false otherwise.
+* `boolean complement(final ..)`: will apply the plugin and return true if successful, false otherwise.
   * this methods is **exactly equivalent to the instance `apply` method**, but without instantiate the class if not required.

-Both are useful when applying the plugin when creating custom plugins.
+Both may be useful when applying the plugin when creating custom plugins.

+All `all.shared.gradle` plugins "silently" fail when the extension can not be added.

 ## Documentation